anchore/webinar-demo/docs/03-inspection.md

 Security checks inspecting for vulnerabilities, secrets, permissions, and malware.

-In the previous lab, we looked at Anchore's SBOM capability and vital foundation for exploring the impacts of our software.
+In the previous lab, we looked into the SBOM capability as a vital foundation for gaining visibility into our software and containers.
+In this lab, we will explore deeper and inspect this data to uncover useful information that can aid compliance and/or security.
-In this lab we will do deeper and inspect these results and also cover how vulnerability feed source information is gathered and is made available and can enrich our SBOMs.
+To achieve this, you need vulnerability feed data, and for this we briefly touch on how feed source information is gathered and made available to enrich the SBOMs.
 Just like SBOM data, vulnerability data is foundational and without it, you won't have accurate data to make informed decisions.

-Inspecting the results of your SBOMs and Vulnerabilities across source applications and containers can help you identify many issues, here are our top 10:
+Inspecting the results of SBOMs and vulnerabilities across source applications and containers can help you identify many issues, here are our top 10:

 1. Inspect files for malicious content
 2. Inspect packages for malicious content